splynx/docs/files/en/addons_modules/3cx_addon/3cx_addon.md

 3CX add-on
 ========

 *3CX* is the add-on module designed for the integration your Splynx with [3CX service](https://www.3cx.com/call-center/crm-integration/) via the server-side CRM integration engine and its own API.
-The add-on creates the API key/secret with the necessary permissions and entry point in Splynx in order to download the generated XML configuration file.
+The add-on creates the API key/secret with the necessary permissions and helps to generate the XML configuration file with specific structure inside for integration purpose.

 To install the add-on use one of the two methods: via CLI on the Splynx server or via the Splynx Web UI.